 Our business is subject to certain risks and events that, if they occur, could adversely affect our financial condition and results of operations and the trading price of our common stock.
-For a discussion of these risks, please refer to the "Risk Factors" section of our Annual Report on Form 10-K for the year ended December 31, 2007, filed by us with the Securities and Exchange Commission on February 27, 2008.
+For a discussion of these risks, please refer to the "Risk Factors" section of our Annual Report on Form 10-K for the fiscal year ended December 31, 2007, filed by us with the Securities and Exchange Commission on February 27, 2008.
+In connection with our preparation of this quarterly report, management has reviewed and considered these risk factors and has determined that the following risk factor should be read in connection with the existing risk factors disclosed in our Form 10-K.